 Georgia Department of Early Care and Learning: DECAL regulates child care agencies in the state of Georgia.2 Martin Luther King Jr. Drive SE

 If you child suffered any type of injury due to the negligence or intentional act of another, you should seek justice, both for your child and for your own losses.
 An Atlanta child injury lawyer can help you both.
-Contact Balams Law Group today at (404) 445-2005 to schedule a free consultation.
+Contact The Balams Firm today at (404) 445-2005 to schedule a free consultation.